datenbauer/xdxf2dict/README.md

 `$ xsltproc xdxf-sort.xsl source > output`

 ### Find out number of entries
-To analyze a XDXF dictionary and find out how may entries (<ar>) are in there, use the following command:<br>
+To analyze a XDXF dictionary and find out how may entries (&lt;ar&gt;) are in there, use the following command:<br>
   ```sh
   $ cat dictionary.xdxf | awk '{n += gsub(/\<ar\>/, "")} END {print n " entries"}'
   $ 81 entries